dwhall/nim_nrf52/README.md

 # Nim on nRF52

-Bare metal Nim on a Nordic nRF52 microcontroller
+A Nim bare metal starting point for Nordic nRF52 devices

 ## Requirements